 Notes to table:

-a In Class “II”, when the marking indicates “mechanically opened” pistachios or nuts, this tolerance is increased to 20 per cent.

 Empty nuts/blanks = a nut that never had a kernel due to poor pollination etc.

-Shell fragments = less than half a shell.
+Shell fragments = less than half a shell. [remove both definitions here and add to SL

-Note: U.S. Comments:

-The tolerances in Classes I and II were reduced to better reflect trade practices.

-Tolerances for Loose shell and Shell fragments are combined and increased in Extra Class and Class I to better reflective of trade practices and varieties grown in the U.S. in which the kernel naturally split the shell thereby making the shells more susceptible to fall off; resulting in increased loose shells and kernels.

-Tolerance for foreign matter was included, reflecting trade practices

 V. Provisions concerning presentation

 A. Uniformity

-The contents of each package must be uniform and contain only Inshell pistachio nuts of the same origin, quality, [crop year- if indicated], size (if sized) and variety or commercial type (if indicated).
+The contents of each package must be uniform and contain only Inshell pistachio nuts of the same origin, quality, crop year (if indicated), size (if sized) and variety or commercial type (if indicated).

 The visible part of the contents of the package must be representative of its entire contents.